Sherilyn-sherry/vineelabimma.github.io/_posts/2021-11-19-leaveLetter.md

 Subject: Requesting leave for two days from 19-11-2021 to 20-11-2021

 Respected Tony,
-    I am Vineela.
-B working as a Jnr.Web Developer in your reputed company.
+    I am Vineela working as a Junior Web Developer in your reputed company.
 I like to inform you that I will not be available in the office from 19-11-2021 to 20-11-2021.
 As there was a celebration, that one of my friends is getting married.
 As it was the first marriage in our batch, for sure I must attend it.
 So, I request you to grant me leave on the above dates.

 Thanking You,

 Yours Faithfully,
-Vineela.
-B
+Vineela Bimma